Why Church Branding Matters

 Thankfully, there’s as solution.

 Offering mobile giving and online giving will improve this metric.
 But building a generous, giving, and sacrificial church goes well beyond the tools you use.

 As a church leader, it’s important to know why this is the case.

 Stewardship is arguably one of the most essential aspects of the Christian life.
 In Bible verses about money, Jesus spoke more often about money than he did prayer and faith combined.

 Helping the people in your church steward their resources is an important part of your call in their life.

-Below are seven common reasons why people don’t give.
+Below are eight common reasons why people don’t give.

-If people in your church, both old and new, do not give, then the first hurdle they need to cross is within their heart.
+If people in your church, both old and new, don't give, then the first hurdle they need to cross is within their heart.

 Question: Do they believe in Jesus?